axxeny/latinoslav/README.md

 2. An actual project of transliteration of Russian language to latin script.
 It provides a CLI.
 I plan to add an HTTP microservice.

 # Getting started

-This code has been tested with Python 3.10.

 Prepare your terminal or shell by activating the virtual environment and installing the necessary packages.
 Go to this directory by running `cd In this directory: